 An Author of four books, Paul is a motivational speaker who loves the power of stories.

-Prior to this position, she was the Lead Coach for Vibrant Communities Canada with Tamarack.
-She has also been Director for the Hamilton Roundtable on Poverty Reduction, which was recognized with the Canadian Urban Institute's David Crombie Leadership Award in 2009.
+Liz was the Director for the Hamilton Roundtable on Poverty Reduction, which was recognized with the Canadian Urban Institute's David Crombie Leadership Award in 2009 and was a collective impact initiative.
 In her career, Liz has held leadership positions with YWCA Hamilton, Volunteer Hamilton and Volunteer Canada.
-In 2002, Liz completed a Masters of Management for National Voluntary Sector Leaders through McGill University and her thesis 'Storytelling and the Voluntary Sector' was published.
+In 2002, Liz completed a Masters of Management for National Voluntary Sector Leaders through McGill University and her thesis ‘Storytelling and the Voluntary Sector' was published.
 Liz was awarded a Queen's Jubilee Medal in 2002 for her leadership in the voluntary sector, was an Athena Award finalist and in 2004 was awarded the Women in the Workplace award from the City of Hamilton.

 In her spare time Lisa runs Hope Studio - an art drop-in program based out of the Working Centre in downtown Kitchener.
 The program allows for guests to create, design and enjoy art while being in community with others, with the goal of offering hope, healing and the discovery of their own intrinsic value through art.
 She is also a Trustee of the KW Awesome Foundation - a group that provides no-strings attached grants for "awesome" community-based projects.

 Sylvia Cheuy, Director, Seeking Community - Sylvia helps to design and deliver learning opportunities that profile, disseminate and share the resources, tools and experiences to Tamarack's vast network of learners primarily via the Tamarack Seeking Community Learning Community site.
 She is also the Editor for Tamarack's e-magazine Engage!